edu-samples/elixir-map-reduce-edu-filebased/README.md

 The project will:

 * Use one actor to transform an incoming message with {directory name, to whom to send filenames} and then send all paths of filenames (scripts) inside this directory to another specified actor.
-* Launch other actors in parallel, executing all those files with bash, and once completed, sending results to a third actor.
+* Launch other actors in parallel (with a configurable limit), executing all those files with bash, and once completed, sending results to a third actor.
 * Have a third actor receive all those results, combining them together into one log file, writing `# YYYY-DD-MM HH:MM:ss scriptname` followed by results enclosed in ````````` , ````````` (nine backticks as opening and ending).

 ## Project Architecture